The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/3-private-properties-static-methods.md

 Since the value of `PI` is the same for all circles, it can be defined once as a static property of the `Circle` class rather than having it be defined for each circle instance.

-**Independence From Instance State / Shared State**: If a property or method does not depend on the state of a specific instance of the class, it can be `static`.
+**Make properties and methods static when they are independent from instance state or have shared behavior across instances**: If a property or method does not depend on the state of a specific instance of the class, it can be `static`.
 Similarly, if a property or method represents data or functionality that is common to all instances of a class, it can be `static`.

 ### Tracking All Instances